grafeas/kritis/docs/signer.md

 The tool supports three types of keys:

 - PGP keys, using the `-pgp_private_key` flag, with the optional `-pgp_passphrase` flag if your key is passphrase protected.
-- PKIX keys using `-pkix_private_key` and `-pkix_alg`.
+- PKIX keys, using the `-pkix_private_key` and `-pkix_alg` flags.
 Supported PKIX algorithms match those [supported by Binary Authorization](https://cloud.google.com/sdk/gcloud/reference/container/binauthz/attestors/public-keys/add#--pkix-public-key-algorithm).
 - Cloud KMS, using the `-kms_key_name` and `-kms_digest_alg` flags.

 ## Tutorial